 At the end of Nuclear War we’re left with a circle of bricks, some tea cups, a plant, the last of someone’s digestive biscuits, and a lot of questions.
 Bewildered faces, bored faces, solemn faces; that’s the audience’s contribution to this collaborative interpretation.
 What was this fifty-minute trawl through one sombre woman’s id (Maureen Beattie) actually about?
 Is the titular war just a metaphor for anomie, dislocation, the fag-end of mortality and psychological desolation?
 Or might the landscape of her troubled mind be a reaction to a literally devastated environment – one in which the species is indeed under threat, hence the need for all that fucking?
 A place where a taunting chorus dressed in black, as though burned, and the artefacts of a broken civilisation litter the scene – bricks, the last of the food, overturned furniture, old china.

 We don’t know and can’t know.
-Instead, Imogen Knight’s production invites us to sample the mood, imbibe the nightmarish atmospherics, reel from the hallucinogenic sound and lighting, and submit to the performance’s appropriation (play seems a strong word) of troubled cognition – a world of ideas and ponderables, rather than anything passé like thematic coherence and characterisation.
+Instead, Imogen Knight’s production invites us to sample the mood, imbibe the nightmarish atmospherics, reel from the hallucinogenic sound and lighting, and submit to the performance’s (play seems a strong word) appropriation of troubled cognition – a world of ideas and ponderables, rather than anything passé like thematic coherence and characterisation.

 Nuclear War’s a spectacle; a study in anxiety that produces some vivid tableaus.
 But this is the kind of show that’s done to you, rather for than for you.
 The staging means blindspots for choosing a seat in the wrong part of the studio, but it hardly matters.
-You’re either going to get off on lines like, “the balletic possibility of embarrassment” and other cliché overkill like “kiss my eyelids”, or you’ll be decidedly unmoved.
+You’re either going to get off on lines like, “the balletic possibility of embarrassment” and other attempts at overkilling cliché like “kiss my eyelids”, or you’ll be decidedly unmoved.

-Stephens might have added something like a narrative to anchor all this philosophic reflection and voiding of emotions, but one suspects that would have narrowed interpretation, liberating critical reaction.
+Stephens might have added something like a narrative to anchor all this philosophic reflection and voiding of emotions, but one suspects that would have narrowed interpretation, focusing critical reaction.
 “I don’t want to talk about themes and content” he writes in the aforementioned introduction.
 One can see why.